idanrk/Task_Manager_back/README.md

-# Task Manager BackEnd side - Node.js Project
+# Task Manager Backend Side - Node.js Project

-*  BackEnd For Tasks Managar REST API.
+*  Backend For Task Manager REST API.
 Working with Databases, authentications with tokens, sending emails and more.
 *  The task manager lets you fully manage your user account, uploading an avatar profile picture and auto sending welcome/goodbye emails.
 *  Modules used: express,mongodb,mongoose,validators,bcrypt.js,multer,nodemon and more.
 *  You can run the code on your local machine using: `npm run dev`